Missed the 1099-NEC deadline? You can still file or fix errors. eFile Now

 File 1098 Online for 2026 Tax Year

 Simplify Form 1098 reporting for mortgage interest received from borrowers.
-With 1099Online, you get built-in TIN-matching, bulk import, recipient copy delivery, and secure eFiling in one platform.
+With 1099Online, you get bulk import, recipient copy delivery, and secure eFiling in one platform.

 eFile Form 1098 Trusted by 90k+ Business